kimdoh/id_proto/week3/reset.md

-You might have noticed a small margin running around elements positioned at `margin-left:0px;`.
+You might have noticed in the [last examples](nested.md) a small margin running around elements positioned at `margin-left:0px;`.
 This is due to how browsers maintain default styles for most html elements, including the `<body>`.

 This can be problematic, as this invisible padding can obstruct precise positioning.
 It is a best practice to strip out any unneeded default styling with a set of css rules, often called a *reset stylesheet*.